 There are currently 43 American and 42 French universities participating in PUF, highlighting both the need and enthusiasm for meaningful academic cooperation on both sides of the Atlantic.
 Over the past five years, the program has awarded 66 three-year grants in a variety of disciplines including business, law, earth sciences, and musicology.
 Indeed, interest in the program continues to grow.
 Since 2007 applications have risen 30%, reaching 100 per year on average.

-The members of the PUF Grant Review Committee met on Friday June 29th, 2012 under the co-presidency of Professor Patrick Louchouarn, and Dr. Christophe Laux in order to choose the laureates among the 98 grant applications of the fifth call for projects.
+The members of the PUF Grant Review Committee met on May 20th, 2013 under the co-presidency of Allan Goodman and Christophe Laux, in order to choose the laureates among the grants applications of the sixth call for projects.
 Altogether, five partnerships were selected and subsequently approved by the PUF Steering Committee and the Board of Trustees of FACE.
 Two projects were selected in Humanities and will be co-financed by PUF and the Andrew W. Mellon Foundation.

 CALL FOR PROJECTS 2013: